International Spy Museum, Exhibitions & Programs

-This position requires excellent written and verbal communication skills.
-Individual must enjoy working with the public and public speaking.
-Requires demonstrated ability to plan and bring to fruition creative, innovative, and thought-provoking programs.
+Skills: This position requires excellent verbal and written communication skills.
+Individual must enjoy public speaking, teaching, and working with the public.
+Requires demonstrated ability to plan and conceptualize and bring to fruition creative, innovative, and thought-provoking programs.
 Ability to work in a team setting a must.
 Interest or background in material culture studies a plus.
 Teaching, museum, intelligence community and/or other pertinent experience highly desirable.
-Content area Interests: Specialty in intelligence is highly desirable.
-Global perspectives and familiarity with history of science and technology a plus.
 Flexible schedule with occasional morning/evening/weekend hours is also required.

 |Primary Category:||Diplomacy and International Relations